 Services it is listening for

-Oracle9i does not require identification of the database service because of service registration.
-However, static service configuration is required for if you plan to use Oracle Enterprise Manager.
+Oracle does not require identification of the database service because of service registration.
+However, static service configuration is required if you plan to use Oracle Enterprise Manager Cloud Control.

 A feature by which client connections are distributed evenly among multiple listeners, dispatchers, instances, and nodes so that no single component is overloaded.